TomParadise/Year1Portfolio/_posts/2018-04-10-BasicReb0rnDevDiary.markdown

 of code so while porting it to C++, I am focusing less on refactoring.
 Going forward this is something I will actively work on.

-#### Post Mortem####
+#### Post Mortem ####
 ---

-I have now finished this assignment, given my viva to my lecturer, and received feedback for it.
+I have now finished this assignment, given a viva to my lecturer, and received feedback for it.
 The biggest thing I have learned from this project is that I need to brush up on and further implement object-oriented programming (OOP) into my work.
 My lecturer showed how to access the module's OOP learning section and advised I look over some of the previously given tutorials on it.
 So, in preparation for the next assignments, and likely during them, I will be looking into the OOP learning materials so that my code can be more human readable, reusable and efficient.
 For further work, I may adapt this assignment to have OOP features.
-For example, some classes I could implement into this assignment are a player class, inventory class, map class, tile class, item class and enemy class.
+For example, some classes I could implement into this assignment are a player class, inventory class, map class, room class, item class and enemy class.